2024-05-07

 adb shell settings put global http_proxy 192.168.1.84:8080

-Note: Though this setting is global, applications may have their own proxy settings which cannot be controlled this way.
+- Note: This setting is global, but applications may have their own proxy settings which cannot be controlled this way.
 The only solution in this case is to use a third party Android application, such as ProxyDroid, to redirect all traffic from the device to Burp Suite proxy.

 adb shell settings put global http_proxy :0